kuosheng-ang/dbs-internetbanking-system/README.md

 @author: ANG KUO SHENG CLEMENT

-This project that aim to perform online banking uses spring boot framework in the backend & angular in the front-end .
+This project is a simplified version that aims to allow users to perform online banking activity.
+It uses spring boot framework (Java) in the backend & angular in the front-end .
 Some of the functionalities implemented are
 - Account Controller
     - Account creation
     - Retrieve Acccount Details